Il proscritto

 Il proscritto (The Proscribed Man) is an 1842 opera by Saverio Mercadante to a libretto by Salvadore Cammarano based on the 1839 play Le proscrit by Frédéric Soulié.
-The premiere took place at the San Carlo Theatre in Naples in January 4, 1842.
+The premiere took place at the San Carlo Theatre in Naples on January 4, 1842.

 It was revived by Opera Rara on 28 June 2022 at the Barbican Hall, London.

 Plot

 Il proscritto concerns a lost love and political treachery in Scotland during the rule of Oliver Cromwell in the middle of the 17th century.
 Before the opera begins, Malvina Douglas was married to Giorgio Argyll (a supporter of the Royalist cause); but he was caught up in a shipwreck and was believed dead.
-Malvina’s mother, Anna, and Anna’s son by an earlier marriage, Guglielmo Ruthven (a supporter of Cromwell), then encourage her to marry Arturo Murray (also a Cromwellian).
-The opera opens on the day of Malvina and Arturo’s planned wedding.
+Malvina's mother, Anna, and Anna's son by an earlier marriage, Guglielmo Ruthven (a supporter of Cromwell), then encourage her to marry Arturo Murray (also a Cromwellian).
+The opera opens on the day of Malvina and Arturo's planned wedding.